List of Transformers: Animated episodes: Cancelled fourth season

-The unmade yet long-awaited fourth season would be centered on pure energon, since the partial reassembled AllSpark had left Energon deposits all over Detroit and the surrounding area following the events of "Endgame".
-On August 17, 2019, the United Kingdom-based Transformers event TFNation 2019 an outline of the season's movie-length premiere "Trial of Megatron" was presented by Marty Isenberg, with most of the show's original cast reprising their original roles in that fashion.
+The unmade fourth season would have been centered on pure Energon, since the partial reassembled AllSpark had left Energon deposits all over Detroit and the surrounding area following the events of "Endgame".
+On August 17, 2019, the United Kingdom-based Transformers event TFNation 2019 read an outline of the season's movie-length premiere "Trial of Megatron".
+It was presented by Marty Isenberg, with most of the show's original cast reprising their original roles in that fashion.

 The voice cast for the outline reading consisted of David Kaye as Optimus Prime, Lugnut, and Cliffjumper; Bumper Robinson as Bumblebee and Blitzwing; Corey Burton as Megatron, Ratchet, Ironhide (who joins Optimus' team, replacing Bulkhead as a main character) and Shockwave; Phil LaMarr as Jazz (replacing the deceased Prowl as a main character), Omega Supreme, Jetstorm, and Alpha Trion; Aimee "Ladywreck" Morgan (substituting Tara Strong) as Sari; Bill Fagerbakke as Bulkhead; Jeff Bennet as Prowl (who appears as an AllSpark spirit) and Ultra Magnus (who goes offline after being attacked by Shockwave in "Where Is Thy Sting?", unable to revived even by Sari's mysterious and mighty power); Townsend Coleman as Sentinel Prime; Chris Finney as Uplink (an Autobot reporter created for the outline) and Rodimus Prime (substituting Judd Nelson); Susan Blu as Arcee; Tom Kenny as Jetfire, Rattletrap, Professor Sumdac, Sunstorm, Ramjet, Scrapper, and Beachcomber; Peter Spellos as Trac-Tor (an Autobot farmer also created for the outline); David Wallace (substituting Robinson) as Blackout; and Leanne Gilks as a Trypticon Prison guard.
 Other characters featured in the outline included Perceptor, Wheeljack, Red Alert, Dai Altas, Strika, Oil Slick, Cyclonus, Spittor, and Obsidian (a new incarnation of the Beast Machines Vehicon of the same name).

 Various other details would have included Sari uncovering her origin and continuing her education on Cybertron while helping Bulkhead protect the Energon farms from Decepticons, Ironhide receiving an Earth vehicle mode, and Bludgeon appearing as a pirate.